delve/prancing-walrus/notes/botDesignNotes/datastore.md

 https://cloud.google.com/iam/docs/keys-create-delete#iam-service-account-keys-create-go

-SA key is generated dynamically by the bot on startup. deletion is deferred, and does not occur in some shutdown scenarios, EG terminating an interactive debug session. should consider dynamic cleanup at startup.
+SA key is generated dynamically by the bot on startup. deletion is deferred, and does not occur in some shutdown scenarios, EG terminating an interactive debug session. automatically deletes all SA keys at startup. if we start sharding this will be problematic

 Handling keys dynamically via CLI is no longer necessary but is kept here for convenient reference:
 ```